ahuacate/pfsense-setup/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/pfsense-setup/master/images/pfsense_rules_03.png)

-### 9.0X Redirect DNS on OPT1 - vpngate-world
+### 9.05 DNS Allow and Block Rules on OPT1 - vpngate-world
 When your computer needs to know an IP Address of a host it will use a DNS server and by default it will use your internet service providers or the DNS resolver built into pfSense.
 This is bad when using a VPN because performing a DNS lookup can reveal your origin IP Address.

-To fix this problem we’re going to create a basic port forward rule which will take traffic destined for UDP port 53 (the DNS server port) and forward it to a different DNS server that is operated by your VPN provider.
-In this example we will redirect DNS 53 to ExpressVPN DNS server IP address.
+To fix this problem we’re going to create a basic firewall rule which will pass traffic destined for UDP port 53 (the DNS server port) on each VLAN to its own VLAN DNS server which will be operated by your VPN provider.
+Next we add a rule where if the traffic destined for UDP port 53 is'nt on its own VLAN we block it.

+You need both rules (Pass & Block) for pfBlockerNG addon to work with DNSBL lists.

-Go to  `Firewall` > `Rules` > `OPT1 tab` and `Add (arrow down)` a new rule:
+Go to  `Firewall` > `Rules` > `OPT1 tab` and `^ Add (arrow up)` a new rule:

 | Firewall Rule / OPT1 | Value | Notes
 | :---  | :--- | :---
 | **Edit Firewall Rule **
-| Action | `Pass`
+| Action | `Block`
 | Disabled | `☐` disable this rule
 | Interface | `OPT1`
 | Addresss Family | `IPv4`
-| Protocol | `TCP/UDP`
+| Protocol | `UDP`
 | **Source**
 | Source
 | | `☐` Invert match.